raspersc2/queens-sc2/README.md

 self.queens.update_attack_target(self.enemy_start_locations[0])
 ```

 Creep targets can also be updated with a new `List` of locations.
-(By default this is set to all expansion locations)
+(By default this is set to all expansion locations) Or if using Map Analyzer you can pass in a `List` of `Tuple`'s, where each `Tuple` contains a starting `Point2` and target `Point2`, `queens-sc2` will then try to creep along the ground path.
 ```python
 # path should ideally contain no creep points
 self.queens.update_creep_targets(path_to_third_base)
 ```

-If using nyduses, make sure the nydus target is updated:
+If using nyduses, make sure the nydus target is updated, this is not where the Nydus should be placed, rather the focal attack point from the Nydus itself:
 ```python
 self.queens.update_nydus_target(self.enemy_start_locations[0])
 ```

 ### SC2 Map Analyzer support
-`queens-sc2` comes with completely optional support for [SC2 Map Analyzer](https://github.com/eladyaniv01/SC2MapAnalysis), currently this allows for improved creep spread.
-Though future improvements may rely on MA, queens-sc2 is fully functional without MA support.
+`queens-sc2` comes with completely optional support for [SC2 Map Analyzer](https://github.com/eladyaniv01/SC2MapAnalysis), currently this allows for improved creep spread and better Queen control.

 Example setup with MA (please follow instructions on the MA repo if needed):
 ```python